Skip to content

 • Plan for the specification of our program to change.

-• We check the logic of our program by "walking through" the algorithm.
+• We check the logic of our program by "walking through" the algorithm, keeping a conceptual track of the values of its variables.

 • We can only think about a few things at a time.